 Contrarily, when the strength oscillator moves to 70 and then begins to decrease within a downtrend, a possible exit area is created.

-Scalping is one of the most used scalp trading strategies.
+Scalping is one of the most used scalp trading strategies similar to carry trade Strategy.
 It requires self-discipline and willingness.
-The ability to respond quickly to forex currencies movements is essential in such a strategy.
+The ability to respond quickly to forex currency movements is essential in such a strategy.
 In order to implement a successful scalping strategy, commodity traders need to be conscious of the risks and have an efficient exit strategy.